 Powering emerging markets

-Shell’s Emerging Markets Power (EMP) business focuses on Africa and Southeast Asia.
-Our approach is to build an integrated sustainable power business in emerging markets, helping customers access electricity from cleaner sources.
-This includes decentralized systems such as mini-grids and solar home systems.
+Shell’s Emerging Markets Power (EMP) business is helping customers in emerging markets access electricity from cleaner sources.
+This includes decentralised systems such as mini-grids and solar home systems.

 Our approach addresses two gaps in the emerging power markets – improving the reliability of power to on-grid customers and providing first-time power to off-grid customers and communities.
-We are seeking to invest in companies, technologies, and business models that show real potential to be developed on a larger scale and which could form part of an interconnected power system.
 The efforts of this business contribute to Shell’s Powering Progress strategy to reduce emissions from the products we sell our customers.

-To date, the EMP team has invested in seven companies that specialize in solar home systems, mini-grids, and rooftop solar, as well as aspects that support power provision to customers, such as smart metering and debt financing.
-We are also looking to develop large-scale power projects in key markets.
+To date, the EMP team has invested in companies that specialise in solar home systems, mini-grids, and rooftop solar, as well as aspects that support power provision to customers, such as smart metering and debt financing.

 In 2022, we acquired Daystar Power, a provider of solar power to businesses in West Africa.
 Daystar Power provides on-site hybrid solar power solutions to large commercial and industrial customers, offering a wide range of options from small systems to megawatt-scale plants.